pigovsky/ugcc-people/README.md

 ### API5.
 Connect a person to a church

-Get the churches where UGCC people take part in Holy Masses.
+Add a person that takes part in Holy Masses to a church.

 `POST /api/v1/countries/Ukraine/cities/Ukraine-Kyiv/churches/Ukraine-Kyiv-Yosafata/people`